valekfrantisek/DigitalReligion-Ugarit/3DTempleOfBaal/description.md

 Materials and textures for the model were taken from [Poly Haven](https://polyhaven.com/) repository.
 This repository is also open source and therefore freely reusable.
 However, these materials must remain only provisional, as they do not correspond with the ancient reality.
 More work is needed in order to create textures and materials that would better reflect the material reality of ancient Ugarit and the Eastern Mediterranean.

+## Renders

+As a preview of the model, following renders were created.

 ## Presentation of the model

 This work has been presented at EASR 2023 in Vilnius (*20th Annual Conference of the European Association for the Study of Religions*) in presentation titled *Towards Visualizing Religion - Three Cases from Ancient Ugarit*.